SonderMindOrg/uvize.github.io/faq.md

   <img src="gfx/uvize-profile-email.png" alt="profile email" style="width:500px;">
 </a>

-There are currently five settings for email notifications which you can enable or disable.

-* When someone sends a message.
-* When someone posts an answer to a question I posted.
-* When someone posts on my wall.
-* When someone posts on the wall of a group I am in.
-* When someone comments on one of my posts.

 You can also unsubscribe from emails via the 'email settings' link within an email

 <a href="gfx/uvize-email-settings.png">